 Asking for a Collar

 In some situations, it is appropriate for the submissive to ask the Dominant for a collar.
-When you know each other well enough and are on the same page as far as what a collar means you may learn that the Dominant would like the submissive to ask or beg to be collared by them.
+When you know each other well enough and are on the same page regarding what a collar means, you may learn that the Dominant wants the submissive to ask or beg to be collared by them.
 In this situation, the submissive is exhibiting a driving need to be under this person's care and guidance, and they wish to live in their service.

 Receiving a Collar

 Receiving your collar is a special occasion for many submissives and slaves.
 For some, this time means celebrating your relationship and the commitment that is about to happen.

 There is no right or wrong way to receive a collar.
-KnyghtMare preferred to have me kneel and to put the collar on.
-That was it.
-If you want a ceremony, they can be formal or informal.
+KnyghtMare preferred to have me kneel in private and put the collar on.
+We gazed into each other's eyes momentarily and felt immense emotions.
+If you want a ceremony, it can be formal or informal.
 They can be private or in front of your friends and “family.”

 A collaring ceremony is an option for those who wish to plan a more formal celebration.
 I recommend you use a wedding as an example ceremony.
 After all, you are committing yourself to someone extraordinarily and often permanently.
 Why not use an existing ceremony and customize it for your needs?
 You can use any parts of it that you would like, add ritualistic moments, and make the event as personal as you wish.